~*{Carillon Weddings at Carillon Beach Blog}*~ bio picture

 After their ceremony, the Meeting House was transformed with woodgrain tables and simple, white flowers.
 Heather opted to rent the mahogany chiavari chairs in place of the traditional wooden chairs that are normally in the Meeting House.
 Everyone was able to see the newlyweds as they danced their first dance.

-Right before their sunset, we snook Heather and Kevin away for their beach pictures.
+Right before their sunset, we snuck Heather and Kevin away for their beach pictures.

 One of the best part about the trees around the Village Green/Meeting House, is the beautiful lights!
 Once the sun goes down, it's instant ambiance!